-The HEC-HMS User's manual (USACE, 2001) provides instructions for executing computer program HEC-HMS.
+The HEC-HMS User's Manual (USACE, 2008) provides instructions for developing a hydrologic model using computer program HEC-HMS.
 That manual describes how to install the program on a computer.
-It also describes how to use the HEC-HMS graphical user interface (GUI) to create and manage analysis projects; create and manage basin models; create and manage meteorologic models; create and manage HEC-HMS control specifications; create and manage runs; calibrate the models; and review the results.
+It also describes how to use the HEC-HMS graphical user interface (GUI) to create and manage analysis projects; create and manage basin models; create and manage meteorologic models; create and manage HEC-HMS control specifications; create and manage simulation runs; calibrate the models; and review the results.
 However, using HEC-HMS to gain information required for decision making goes far beyond the mouse-clicking and entering data described in that manual.